 Hiking is a great way to exercise while exploring the cool, shady, and rich habitat along the Santa Cruz River.
 Start (or continue) your "I Hike For Health" challenge here at Tumacácori.
 This multi-park hiking challenge rewards you for hitting the trails and achieving distance goals.

-In order to qualify for the award, you must hike 4 miles (6.4km) on the Anza Trail between Tumacácori National Historical Park and Tubac Presidio State Historic Site.
+In order to qualify for the award, you must hike 4 miles (6.4km) on the Anza Trail between Tumacácori National Historical Park and Tubac Presidio State Historic Park.

 Each individual seeking the award must present at the Tumacácori visitor center a photograph of him or herself on the trail at a notable sign or landmark.

 Please only one award per person.